Code-Mode MCP

 Transform data inline

-Filter arrays, format strings, compute totals -- in JavaScript, inside the sandbox.
+Filter arrays, format strings, compute totals -- in JavaScript, inside the execution.
 No separate data transformation tools needed.